 Most nationalities require a visa to enter Nepal, which can be obtained either in advance

 or upon arrival at the airport.
-Current visa on arrival fees are as follows:
+Current visa-on-arrival fees are as follows:

 All visa types are multiple-entry.
 European passport holders can pay in the Euro or

 Pound Sterling equivalent.
-Visa on arrival payment must be made in cash (USD, EUR or GBP).
+Visa on arrival payment must be made in cash (USD, EUR, or GBP).

 You will need one passport-size photo.
 Upon arrival, fill out a visa application